brianborsuk-jpg/agglayer-docs/docs/cdk/cdk-erigon/migrate/forkid-9-12.md

 7. Start the Pool Manager (if used/needed).
 8. Start CDK-Erigon RPCs (if used/needed).
 9. Start the Bridge.
-10. Start the CDK aggregator and Sequence Sender components.
+10. Start the Aggkit aggsender component.
 11. Start the stateless Prover.

 ### Polygon Steps for CDK Chains Attached to the Agglayer